usmansbk/blog-draft/markdowns/redux.md

 </script>
 ```

-The State section will not manipulate the DOM or access the UI section, while the UI section will handle DOM manipulation.
-Since the UI needs to display and update the state, we need to create a way to access it from the UI section without breaking the "Separation of Concern" principle.
+The top-half will handle the application state logic, while the bottom-half will manage the UI.

 ## State Tree

-Our app will make use of two kinds of data.
+Conceptually, there are two kinds of data in our application.
 The `todos` and `goals`.
-A naive way of storing our application data would be declaring each as a variable.
+A naive way of storing our application data would be declaring them as variables.

 ```js
 // State section